On the eigenvalue problem for a bulk/surface elliptic system: Introduction and main results

 We remark that, by introducing an (inessential) positive parameter $\kappa$ in front of the Laplacian in \eqref{1}, and formally taking the limit as $\kappa\to\infty$, one gets from \eqref{1} the Wentzell eigenvalue problem, studied in \cite{Dambrine,DuWangXia}, which is then related to \eqref{1}.

-As to the author's knowledge the case $\Gamma_0\not=\emptyset$ in problem \eqref{1} has not yet been considered in the mathematical literature.
-The motivation for studying it originates from a different evolution problem, that is the wave equation with hyperbolic boundary conditions.
-To describe it we introduce the evolutionary boundary value problem
+As to the author's knowledge problem \eqref{1} in the case $\Gamma_0\not=\emptyset$ has not yet been considered in the mathematical literature.
+The motivation for studying it originates from an evolution problem different than the one mentioned above.
+Indeed, it originates from the wave equation with hyperbolic boundary conditions.
+It is the evolutionary boundary value problem

-where $\Omega$, $\Gamma_0$ and $\Gamma_1$ are as above, $w=w(t,x)$, $t\in\R$, $x\in\Omega$, $\Delta=\Delta_x$ and $\Delta_\Gamma$ denote the Laplacian and Laplace--Beltrami operators with respect to the space variable.
+where $\Omega$, $\Gamma_0$ and $\Gamma_1$ are as above, $w=w(t,x)$, $t\in\R$, $x\in\overline{\Omega}$, $\Delta=\Delta_x$ and $\Delta_\Gamma$ denote the Laplacian and Laplace--Beltrami operators with respect to the space variable.

 One easily see that solutions of \eqref{2} enjoy energy conservation, once a properly defined energy function is introduced.
 So, while one cannot expect decay of solutions, it is of interest to look for standing wave solutions of \eqref{2}.
 They are solutions of the form